 Inmate Trust Fund

-The Inmate Trust Fund, authorized by Texas Government Code § 501.014, provides safekeeping of an offender’s funds, to which the offender may have access to, but not physical control of, during their confinement.
+The Inmate Trust Fund, authorized by Texas Government Code § 501.014, provides safekeeping of an inmate’s funds, to which the inmate may have access to, but not physical control of, during their confinement.

 Inmate Trust Fund deposit options include: